thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/integrations/index.md

 - Integration lifecycle events (create, update, delete) are published to the relevant **downlink compact topic**, based on integration type (e.g., `tbmq.ie.downlink.http` for HTTP integration).
 - Kafka’s **log compaction** mechanism keeps only the most recent configuration per integration ID, discarding outdated messages.
-- On startup or partition reassignment, each `tbmq-ie` instance enters **restoration mode**:
+- On startup or partitions reassignment, the `tbmq-ie` instance enters **restoration mode**:
-  1. **Seeks to the beginning** of the assigned topic partition.
+  1. **Seeks to the beginning** of the assigned topic partitions.
   2. **Restores the latest state** of all relevant integrations from the compacted records.
+  3. **Skips all validation requests** since they were already processed in the past.
-  3. Once restoration is complete and the **end of the partition is reached**, it transitions to **real-time mode** and begins normal operation.
+  4. Once the **end of the partition is reached** the restoration is complete, it transitions to **real-time mode** and begins normal operation.
-- Integrations are only initialized after their configurations are fully restored from Kafka.
+- Integrations are only initialized after their latest configurations are fully restored from Kafka.
 - In real-time mode, new integration events are handled immediately.
 Validation requests are processed on the fly.
-- On shutdown or partition revocation, the `tbmq-ie` instance stops the affected integrations and cleans up underlying resources such as protocol clients and connections.
+- On shutdown or partitions revocation, the `tbmq-ie` instance stops the affected integrations and cleans up underlying resources such as protocol clients and connections.

 ##### Benefits of This Approach

-- **Resilience**: Ensures TBMQ IE can fully recover after restarts without requiring external config stores.
+- **Resilience**: Ensures TBMQ IE can fully recover after restarts without requiring external configuration stores.
-- **Consistency**: Always works with the latest valid config — no stale or conflicting states.
+- **Consistency**: Always works with the latest valid configuration — no stale or conflicting states.
-- **Scalability**: Stateless service design; all config state is persisted in Kafka.
+- **Scalability**: Stateless service design; all configuration state is persisted in Kafka.
-- **Reduced Load**: Only changed configurations are written; no need to resend the full config set repeatedly.
+- **Reduced Load**: Only changed configurations are written; no need to resend the full configuration set repeatedly.

 This pattern provides a **durable, distributed configuration source** backed by Kafka, enabling reliable and scalable integration execution across multiple TBMQ IE instances.

 ##### Why Separate Topics?

-Although downlink topics are not used for message processing, separating them by integration type provides several key benefits:
+Although downlink topics are not used for message processing (which is useful for parallel processing), separating them by integration type provides several key benefits:

-- **Executor Specialization**: You can assign specific Integration Executor instances to process only certain integration types using the `TB_SERVICE_INTEGRATIONS_SUPPORTED` and `TB_SERVICE_INTEGRATIONS_EXCLUDED` environment variables.
+- **Executor Specialization**: You can assign specific Integration Executor instances to process only certain integration types using the `TB_SERVICE_INTEGRATIONS_SUPPORTED` and `TB_SERVICE_INTEGRATIONS_EXCLUDED` [environment variables](/docs/mqtt-broker/install/ie-config/#service-parameters).
 - **Targeted Consumption**: Executors subscribe only to topics they are configured to handle.
 - **Improved Isolation**: Different integration types often have different configuration payloads and validation logic.
 Dedicated topics ensure that only relevant messages are received by each executor.
 - **Operational Simplicity**: Easier to debug and monitor traffic per integration type.